Plantagenet Of Lancaster

 Henry was buried at Chertsey.
 The cult of 'Holy King Henry', although actively discouraged by Edward IV, grew up after his death, when miracles were supposed to have occurred on pilgrimage to his tomb.

-Henry's body was moved to Windsor by Richard III, an act perhaps occasioned by an uneasy conscience and his overriding desire for the souls of his victims to rest in peace.
+Henry's body was moved to St, George's Chapel, Windsor by Richard III, an act perhaps occasioned by an uneasy conscience and his overriding desire for the souls of his victims to rest in peace.
 An unsuccessful attempt was made by Henry VII, the first Tudor monarch, to have his half-uncle canonized.

 Due to controversy over the manner of his death, George V gave permission to exhume the body of King Henry VI in 1910.
 The skeleton was found to have been dismembered before being placed in the box and not all the bones were present.
 Three very worn teeth were found and the only piece of jaw present had lost its teeth before death.
 The bones were recorded as being those of a strong man measuring five feet nine to five feet ten inches tall.
 Light brown hair found matted with blood on the skull confirmed that Henry VI had died as a result of violence.